 - (a) Service Credit.
 The Contractor shall provide pension and other benefit plans to Incumbent Employees and all other employees hired by the Contractor and service credit for leave as set forth below: - (1) Service Credit for Leave.
-For Incumbent Employees hired by the Contractor as set forth in the Section H Clause entitled, Definitions, the Contractor shall carry over the length of service credit for purposes of determining rates of accruing leave for these employees as required by and consistent with applicable law. - (2) Service Credit for Fringe Benefits Other Than Leave.
+For Incumbent Employees hired by the Contractor as set forth in clause H.2, entitled, Definitions, the Contractor shall carry over accrued leave balances and the length of service credit from Incumbent Contractors for purposes of determining rates of accruing leave for these employees as required by and consistent with applicable law and applicable collective bargaining agreements(s). - (2) Service Credit for Fringe Benefits Other Than Leave.
 Service credit for all individuals hired by the Contractor shall be applied consistent with any applicable law, and the terms of the applicable benefit plan(s).
-Service credit for purposes of severance pay is subject to H Clause entitled, DOE-H-2001 Employee Compensation: Pay and Benefits (Oct 2014). - (b) Allowable Salary for Key Personnel, if required: Within 20 days after the effective date of the Transition Task Order, or as identified by the CO, the Contractor shall submit EM proposed allowable base salaries to the CO for each key personnel position listed in the Contract for a determination of cost allowability for reimbursement under the Contract.
-To support a reasonableness determination, the Contractor shall also provide compensation market survey data to support/justify the requested salary and any other information as requested by the CO.
+Service credit for purposes of severance pay is subject to H.5 clause entitled, DOE-H-2001 Employee Compensation: Pay and Benefits. - (b) Allowable Salary for Key Personnel.
+Within 20 days after the effective date of the Transition Task Order, or as identified by the Contracting Officer, the Contractor shall submit EM Form 3220.5, Application for Contractor Compensation Approval to the Contracting Officer for each key personnel position listed in the Contract for a determination of cost allowability for reimbursement under the Contract.
+To support a reasonableness determination, the Contractor shall also provide compensation market survey data to support/justify the requested salary and any other information as requested by the Contracting Officer.